TedSinger/stui/README.md

             it's fine on the zmq side
             seems 5% cpu/mem for an idle+empty app. high, but acceptable for now test scaling with large doms
-        css
+            button-click spamming that adds elements and css falls behind actually, no. only if there are many css-transitions css
             accumulating rules? how to delete/overwrite?
             should maintain a copy in the driver

     rename gluier? guiso?
+    explain message format in a sane way